Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Hmm, that sounds good.
 How should we go about it, though?
 Should we slip out the back and make people think we've gone to shag or something?"

 Draco raised a brow and scoffed.

 "Please, Potter.
 Nothing short of a public display will do the job."

-He frowned.
+He frowned, his heart suddenly lodged in his throat.
 "You want me to shag you in public?"

-The blonde stopped short for a moment, sputtering.
+The blond stopped short for a moment, sputtering.

 "What?
-NO, that's not what I was thinking!
-Honestly.
+NO, that's not – Honestly!
 A simple kiss should suffice."

 "You want me to snog you…in front of all our friends?"

 "Not as such you berk.
 Snogging and kissing are two totally separate things."